VAT reverse charge: Everything you need to know

 How does the domestic reverse charge work for non-established suppliers?

-A non-established trader is an individual who does not have a fixed place of business within a country.
+A non-established trader is an individual who doesn’t have a fixed place of business within a country.
 When it comes to the EU, it’s up to each member state whether they’ll impose the reverse charge on non-established suppliers.

-Again, since the UK is no longer a part of the European Union since the end of December 2020, it is no longer subject to this EU VAT Directive.
+Again, as the UK is no longer a part of the European Union since the end of December 2020, it’s no longer subject to this EU VAT Directive.
 Postponed accounting for VAT is now how UK VAT-registered businesses can cover import VAT post-Brexit.

 What actions should my business take?